kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

     source /usr/local/etc/profile.d/conda.sh && \
     conda activate cs224w

-Please note that specifying the path to conda.sh is needed whenever we connect to the shell of the .sif container with
+Please note that specifying the path to conda.sh is needed when we want to activate conda in the singularity shell

-    singularity shell cs224w.sif
+We manually install laspy with pip to make sure, laspy uses laszip, required for reading and writing LAZ files.
+While our conda environment is active:

+    pip install laspy[laszip]

 ### Add data to database: footprints, unique property reference numbers, and local authority boundary
 #### Data sources
   - Building footprints:
     - We use verisk UKBuildings database (.gpkg): https://www.verisk.com/en-gb/3d-visual-intelligence/products/ukbuildings/
     - Alternatively, we can use OSM data
+    - License for personal use only
   - Local Authority Distric Boundaries (.shp): https://geoportal.statistics.gov.uk/
+    - Open Government Licencse
   - Unique Property Reference Numbers (UPRN) coordinates (.gpkg): https://www.ordnancesurvey.co.uk/business-government/products/open-uprn
+    - Open Government Licencse
   - pointcloud data (.laz): UK National LiDAR Programme: https://www.data.gov.uk/dataset/f0db0249-f17b-4036-9e65-309148c97ce4/national-lidar-programme
+    - Open Government Licencse

 First, we need to make the data accessible to the VM.
 A simple way to copy-paste our data in the "share folder" we defined in the Vagrantfile.

-Then, we move the data to the VM's home folder, so the singularity container can access them (not all of the VM's directories are accessible from within singularity):
+Then, we move the data to project folder, so the singularity container can access them (not all of the VM's directories are accessible from within singularity):

     mv /home/vagrant/data_share/uprn.gpkg CS224W_LIDAR/assets/uprn/uprn.gpkg